knobs-dev/indid-documentation/api/endpointsDetailsIntro.md

 ## Technical Requirements

 - HTTPS is required for all requests.
-- The Indid API follows RESTful conventions.
+- The INDID API follows RESTful conventions.
 - Operations are performed via `GET` and `POST` requests.
 - Request and response bodies are encoded as JSON.